Trusts

 Revocable Trusts

-A revocable trust is a flexible tool that allows the trustor to maintain control over their assets during their lifetime.
-The trustor can modify, amend, or completely revoke the trust at any point so long as they are mentally competent.
-This type of trust becomes irrevocable upon the grantor's death or incapacity, at which point a designated successor trustee takes over the management and distribution of the assets according to the trust's instructions.
-This type of trust is frequently used to avoid probate and transfer assets to loved ones after the trustor passes away.
+A revocable trust offers flexibility, allowing the trustor to maintain control over assets during their lifetime.
+The trustor may modify, amend, or revoke the trust at any point while they remain mentally competent.
+This trust becomes irrevocable upon the grantor's death or incapacity, after which a designated successor trustee manages and distributes the assets according to the trust’s instructions.
+Many people use this type of trust to avoid probate and to transfer assets to loved ones after the trustor passes away.

 Irrevocable Trusts

-An irrevocable trust is another category of trust in which the trustor permanently transfers assets to a trustee, giving up all ownership and control over those assets once the trust is established.
+An irrevocable trust requires the trustor to permanently transfer assets to a trustee, giving up ownership and control once the trust is established.
 Unlike a revocable trust, an irrevocable trust generally cannot be modified, amended, or terminated except under very specific circumstances.
-This "irrevocable" nature is its defining characteristic and is what provides its unique benefits.
+This “irrevocable” structure is its defining characteristic and offers unique benefits.

-Once assets are placed into an irrevocable trust, they are no longer legally considered the grantor's property.
-This separation makes them distinct for tax purposes and can offer robust asset protection when deployed properly.
+Once you place assets into an irrevocable trust, they cease to be your legal property.
+This separation is important for tax purposes and can provide robust asset protection when used appropriately.

 Popular applications of irrevocable trusts include: